 Also housed in the library building is an Innovation Lab where students can experiment with 3D scanning and printing, virtual reality applications, and use a variety of 'MakerSpace' equipment.
 The Writing Center, located in the northeast corner of the main floor of the library, employs peer tutors to assist students in constructing writing assignments.
 Visit the library's homepage to learn more about the many resources and services available: http://www.stetson.edu/library.

-The College of Law's Dolly & Homer Hand Law Library in Gulfport is constructed in the Mediterranean Revival design that pays homage to the architectural style of the Rolyat Hotel (the original complex that became the College of Law).
-This Hand Law Library is a standalone building housing approximately 400,000 volumes and volume equivalents and providing access to an extensive array of law, law-related, and inter-disciplinary resources.
-The Gulfport facility offers both wireless and wired access to the campus Internet network.
-This three-story library provides 35 group study rooms ranging in size from four-person rooms to seminar rooms seating eight.
-The Gulfport library seats 675, offering seating at carrels and tables as well as lounge seating.
+The three-story Dolly and Homer Hand Law Library in Gulfport was constructed in the Mediterranean Revival design that pays homage to the architectural style of the Rolyat Hotel (the original complex that became the College of Law).
+The Hand Law Library is a standalone building that is a central part of the Stetson Community, especially the students' law school experience.
+As a center for student engagement, students can seek research and technology instruction, find quiet places to study, and engage in wellness activities.
+The Hand Law Library houses approximately 400,000 volumes and volume equivalents and providing access to an extensive array of law, law-related, and inter-disciplinary resources.
+In addition, the Hand Law Library offers wireless access to the campus Internet network.
+This library provides 34 study rooms and 135 study carrels, in addition to three classrooms where seminar and skills-based courses are held.
+There are more than 650 seats available.
 The Hand Law Library provides students with 24/7 swipe card access.
 For more information about the library and its resources, visit the library's website at http://www.stetson.edu/law/library.

 Corbin, Jennifer L.